-In 2006, the Icelandic government published a management plan where a target grey seal population size of 4,100 was recommended (NAMMCO annual report, 2006).
+In 2006, the Icelandic government published a management plan where a target grey seal population size of 4,100 was recommended (NAMMCO 2011).
 The plan states that management actions should be initiated if the population dropped appreciably below that number, but no specific population regulating method was mentioned, nor was "appreciably" defined.